Ad-h0c/vWorld/README.md

 # Vworld

 This project demonstrates a basic Metaverse project.
 Metaverse is a huge thing in the web3 domain.
+Here, you can buy and sell lands as NFTs.

+In contrast to some unlimited lands in metaverse project, I have developed this project with fixed number of lands.

+Here you can buy, mint, and sell lands with the seller set price.
+But all lands start with fixed price.

 Try running some of the following tasks: